 Why Spiritual Guru’s should be above material attachment?
 Knowledge is so pristine and supremely inspiring and awakening, that it often lures the acquirer into installing the beholder onto higher pedestals.
 During such times, it makes sense to not be attached or be minimalist in his/her attachment to the material world.
 If the Guru’s are not, disciples land up encountering Guru Ram Rahim.
 Power corrupts and religious power corrupts absolutely.
 That is how we got Guru Rajneesh.

 Only if Lord Shiva would have registered an IP or Patented Yog

-Our Age Old Yog (So called Yoga) is a case in point.
-Yog are taught, not in the comfort of conditioned environment but in the temple precincts and after paying due obeisance to Lord Shiva.
-Western world has corrupted it to Yoga, followed with a liturgy of similar distortions from Rama, Krishna, Arjuna.
-Our original words is Yog, Ram, Krishna etc.
+Our Age-Old Yog (So-called Yoga) is a case in point.
+Yog are taught, not in the comfort of the conditioned environment but in the temple precincts and after paying due obeisance to Lord Shiva.
+The western world has corrupted it to Yoga, followed with a liturgy of similar distortions from Rama, Krishna, Arjuna.
+Our original words are Yog, Ram, Krishna, etc.